dagda1/cuttingedge/packages/react-abortable-fetch/README.md

 ## Timeout

-By default each fetch request has a `timeout` property of `30000ms` to complete before timing out.
+By default each fetch request has a generous default `timeout` property of `180000ms` to complete before timing out.

 ## API